Come to a comfortable seat.

 Reach your right arm up.

-A little twist to your right.
+Little twist to your right.

 And then thread your right arm underneath the left.

-Come on to your right shoulder,
+Come onto your right shoulder,

 Right side of the head.